 Is your lawn composed of cool-season grasses?
 If so, it may well take a beating from the heat to which it is subjected in summer.
 After all, by definition, these grasses crave the cooler temperatures of spring and autumn.
 But there's something you can do to undo summer's assault.
 It's called "overseeding lawns."

 "Overseeding lawns" is just what it sounds like.
-Namely, you're sowing seed over existing grass, in order to fill in the bare patches.
+Namely, you are sowing seed over existing grass, in order to make your lawn thicker and lusher.

 Therefore, such a sowing makes sense only if the existing grass is healthy enough and abundant enough to be worth keeping.
 If you currently have only 50% coverage, then you need to tear up the old lawn and start a new lawn from seed.

 Note that overseeding lawns with warm-season grasses is also possible, although the reasoning behind the operation is different in that case (and annual ryegrass is commonly used).
 The present article is specifically about working on Northern lawns that are made up of cool-season grasses.

 Preparations for the Job